Introduction: Why Verbal Fluency Matters for Adults

 2. Phonemic Fluency Drills

-3. Timed Verbal Challenges
+3. Timed Speaking Challenges

-4. Storytelling and Narration
+4. Storytelling & Narration

 5. Word Association Games